Swaraj2004/jkb-backend/IMPLEMENTATION_LOG.md

 ## Fee

-1. so the fee Entry in the table is `created` during creation of the StudentDetails
+1. so the fee Entry in the table is `created` during creation of the StudentDetails and /api/v3/admin/subject-package